MMP for Enriques pairs and singular Enriques varieties: Introduction

-\textbf{Acknowledgements}: The authors would like to thank Chenyu Bai, Stefano Filipazzi, C\'ecile Gachet, Franco Giovenzana, Daniel Greb, Vladimir Lazi\'c, Alessandra Sarti and Martin Schwald for many valuable conversations related to this project.
-They would also like to especially thank Mirko Mauri not only for showing them \autoref{lem:GGK_cover} and \autoref{example:uniruled_Enriques} but also for suggesting many useful references, and Gianluca Pacienza for a valuable conversation at an early stage of this work and for useful comments on a draft of the paper.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC-2020-SyG-854361-HyperK).
+\textbf{Acknowledgements}: The authors thank Chenyu Bai, Stefano Filipazzi, C\'ecile Gachet, Franco Giovenzana, Daniel Greb, Vladimir Lazi\'c, Alessandra Sarti, Martin Schwald and Sokratis Zikas for many valuable conversations related to this project.
+They are also grateful to Mirko Mauri not only for showing them \autoref{lem:GGK_cover} and \autoref{example:uniruled_Enriques} but also for suggesting many useful references, and to Gianluca Pacienza for a valuable conversation at an early stage of this work and for useful comments on a draft of the paper.
+The authors would finally like to thank the anonymous referees for pointing out some inaccuracies in the previous version of \autoref{lem:lifting_MMP_step}, for suggesting the current proof of \autoref{prop:PEV_closed_under_bir_contraction}, as well as for providing valuable feedback, which resulted in improving the exposition and polishing the paper.

+FAD and ÁDRO were supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC-2020-SyG-854361-HyperK).
 NT acknowledges support by the ERC starting grant $\#804334$.